isomerpages/pmo-nptd/media-centre/speeches/_posts/2017-03-02-post-speech-by-deputy-prime-minister-teo-chee-hean-at-commitee-of-supply-debate-2-march-2017.md

 As part of the consolidation and strengthening of the core centre-of-government functions, we merged the National Population and Talent Division and the National Climate Change Secretariat into the Strategy Group.

 As Mr Seah pointed out, there are cross-cutting issues which have longer term impact.
 Population is certainly one of them.
 It frames the work of many ministries – covering areas such as the economy, healthcare, workforce, infrastructure and defence planning, as Mr Seah pointed out.
-Most importantly, we will also continue to strengthen the Singapore Family, with Marriage & Parenthood measures to support couples to own homes and have children.
+Most importantly, we will also continue to strengthen the Singapore Family, with Marriage &amp; Parenthood measures to support couples to own homes and have children.
 SMS Josephine Teo will update members on these plans later.

 Climate change is another cross-cutting issue with long-term implications that will be even more keenly felt by future generations.
 Coordinated actions by all countries are needed to help reduce greenhouse gas emissions.